chhuang-one/sqxclib/doc/SqSchema.md

 When program create new schema, it will generate version number automatically.
 The current way to generate the version number is very primitive, it just add 1 to the counter.
 Because the version number is used to determine whether to do migration.
 User can manually specify the version number of the schema, it can avoid some problem.

-The name of schema can be NULL when user create new schema.
+The name of schema can be NULL when creating new schema.

 use C language